jfehrle/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

             Hint Extern 4 (~(_ = _)) => discriminate : core.

-         Now, when the head of the goal is a disequality, ``auto`` will try discriminate if it does not manage to solve the goal with hints with a cost less than 4.
+         Now, when the head of the goal is an inequality, ``auto`` will try `discriminate` if it does not manage to solve the goal with hints with a cost less than 4.

       One can even use some sub-patterns of the pattern in